-- Analyse and use what they know about 3D shapes to describe and work with 2D shapes - Recognize and explain simple symmetrical designs in the environment - Apply knowledge of symmetry to problem-solving situations - Interpret and use simple directions, describing paths, regions, positions and boundaries of their immediate environment use their understanding of pattern to represent and make sense of real-life situations and, where appropriate, to solve problems involving addition and subtraction.
+- Analyse and use what they know about 3D shapes to describe and work with 2D shapes - Recognize and explain simple symmetrical designs in the environment - Apply knowledge of symmetry to problem-solving situations - Interpret and use simple directions, describing paths, regions, positions and boundaries of their immediate environment subtraction, and the associative and commutative properties of addition.
+They will be able to use their understanding of pattern to represent and make sense of real-life situations and, where appropriate, to solve problems involving addition and subtraction.